NicolaZomer/NicolaZomer/README.md

 - 📚 MSc in Physics of Data
 - 🤸‍♂️ Fun fact: I can stand on one hand

 Here you can find some stuff on which I'm currently working/I've worked during my studies.
-For more information, you can visit my [personal website](https://nicolazomer.github.io/).

 ### Contact info
 * E-mail: nicola.zomer@studenti.unipd.it